patitonar/patitonar/README.md

 # Biography
-- 🕵️‍♂️ 1 year Independent Security Researcher
+- 🕵️‍♂️ Independent Security Researcher
 - 👷‍♂️ 5+ years as a Solidity developer
 - 👨‍💻 10+ years as a developer
 - 📖 Software Engineer